unisonweb/unison/unison-src/transcripts/suffixes.output.md

 ```
-## Preferring names not in `lib`
+## Preferring names not in `lib.*.lib.*`

-Suffix-based resolution prefers names with fewer name segments that are equal to "lib".
-This
+Suffix-based resolution prefers names that are not in an indirect dependency.
-has the effect of preferring names defined in your project to names from dependencies of your project, and names from indirect dependencies have even lower weight.

 ```unison
 cool.abra.cadabra = "my project"